yodaxtah/TexturePatch/guides/process-upscayl-bin.md

 # Get the ncnn binary
 wget "https://github.com/upscayl/upscayl-ncnn/releases/download/20240601-103425/upscayl-bin-20240601-103425-linux.zip"

-# Extract the zip content (which can also happen in gui if 7z not installed)
+# Extract the zip content (which can also happen in gui or with "7z X" if not installed)
-7z upscayl-bin-20240601-103425-linux.zip
+unzip upscayl-bin-20240601-103425-linux.zip

 # alias the downloaded/copied upscaler to user space
 set upsc "$$project/upscayl-bin"